brainpy/BrainPy/docs_state/apis.rst

 This page provides a comprehensive reference for all BrainPy APIs.

-.. currentmodule:: brainpy.state_based
+.. currentmodule:: brainpy.state
-.. automodule:: brainpy.state_based
+.. automodule:: brainpy.state